Board of Advisors

 His research spans areas of electronic device physics and materials engineering of solar photovoltaic cells, and RepRap 3-D printing, but also includes applied sustainability and energy policy.
-His research is regularly covered by the international and national press and it is continually ranked in the top 0.1% on Academia.edu.
+His research is regularly covered by the international and national press and it is continually ranked in the top 0.1% on Academia.edu (over 400 publications).
 He is the editor-in-chief of HardwareX, a journal dedicated to open source scientific hardware, the author of the Open-Source Lab:How to Build Your Own Hardware and Reduce Research Costs and the co-author of Feeding Everyone No Matter What: Managing Food Security After Global Catastrophe.

 Seán Ó hÉigeartaigh

 Executive Director of the Cambridge Centre for the Study of Existential Risk (CSER)